08mfp/Galaxy-Visualisation-Website/README.md

    - Double-clicking the file.
    - Dragging the file into an open browser window.

+2. Make sure you have disabled cross-origin restrictions from the safari developer console.

-2. The program will load and display a simulation of the solar system with the Sun, Earth, Moon, and stars in the background.
+3. The program will load and display a simulation of the solar system with the Sun, Earth, Moon, and stars in the background.

 ## Explanation of the Code